Abigail Adams: Early life and family (1744–1759)

-Marriage and children
+Marriage and children (1759–1783)

 Abigail Smith first met John Adams when she was 15 years old in 1759.
 John accompanied his friend Richard Cranch to the Smith household.
 Cranch was engaged to Abigail's older sister, Mary Smith, and they would be the parents of federal judge William Cranch.
-Adams reported finding the Smith sisters neither "fond, nor frank, nor candid".
+Adams reported finding the Smith sisters neither "fond, nor frank, nor candid."

-Although Adams's father approved of the match, her mother was appalled that her daughter would marry a country lawyer whose manner still reeked of the farm, but eventually she gave in.
-The couple married on October 25, 1764, in the Smiths' home in Weymouth.
-Smith, Abigail's father, presided over the marriage of John Adams and his daughter.
+Although Abigail's father approved of the match, her mother was appalled that her daughter would marry a country lawyer whose manner still reeked of the farm.
+Eventually, she gave in, and the couple married on October 25, 1764, in the Smiths' home in Weymouth.
+William Smith, Abigail's father, presided over the marriage.
 After the reception, the couple mounted a single horse and rode off to their new home, the saltbox house and farm John had inherited from his father in Braintree, Massachusetts (a location that is now part of Quincy).
-Later they moved to a second home in Boston, where his law practice expanded.
 The couple welcomed their first child nine months into their marriage.

-In 12 years, she gave birth to six children:
+In 12 years, Abigail Adams gave birth to six children: